FAQ

 Do I need to know anything about classical music to enjoy the concert?

 No prior knowledge of classical music needed!
 Just come as you are and enjoy the concert.
-If you’re curious to learn more about the music being performed, join us for a pre-concert conversation hosted by Dr. Bruce Brown, our JSO Composer in Residence.
+If you’re curious to learn more about the music being performed, join us for a 30 minute pre-concert talk hosted by Maestro Matthew Aubin.
 It’s a relaxed and informative session that starts at 6:30 pm, where you can explore the evening’s repertoire in a lively and enlightening way.
 The guest artists will also be there to provide insights and answer any questions you may have.
 It’s a great opportunity to dive deeper into the music!
 You can check out our concert Spotify playlists on the event page for a preview of the pieces too.

 Can I bring my child to an evening concert?

 Children are welcome to attend all our events provided that they are supervised by an adult.
 Every child must have a ticket.
 Child/student ticket prices are only $5.
-For a family with small children, we encourage you to attend a rehearsal.
-Phone the JSO office, (517) 782-3221 x117 for details.
+Phone the JSO office, (517) 782-3221 for details.

 How can I support the JSO?